Appraisal Value vs. Market Value

 Market value is how much your property would sell for when placed on the market.
 Buyers determine this value, and the home’s appraised value or tax assessment value has no bearing on what buyers are willing to pay in an open market.

 You won’t find an exact formula for calculating market value, but there are some data points that may provide an estimate.
-You can use the comparable sales located near the property or the cost of replacing the home with today’s construction costs if there aren’t any local comparable sales available.
-Real estate professionals use market value as a strategy for setting the listing price of a property.
+You can consider comparable sales near the property or the cost of replacing the home with today’s construction costs if there aren’t any local comparable sales available.

-Factors that affect your appraisal value
+Factors that affect appraisal value vs. market value

 FAQ

-An appraiser assigns a value based on a wide range of factors, but you may be able to increase your home’s appraised value by making improvements to your home, including the interior, exterior and landscaping.
+You may be able to increase your home’s appraised value by making improvements to your home, including the interior, exterior and landscaping.
 You can provide an appraiser with the information regarding any improvements you’ve made when they come to your property for the appraisal.

 Is market value usually higher than appraised value?